A degree in fashion

 - Fashion studies: Career opportunities for graduating from the fashion studies track include fashion journalism, curation and research.

-- New track coming fall 2024: The apparel technical design and development track will enable students to study the connection between design and production.
+- Apparel technical design and development: Students study the connection between design and production.
 Tasked with bringing sketches and designs to life, technical designers work closely with designers to create the best possible product.
 This includes choosing and implementing garment construction techniques and finishes and rectifying fit issues, while maintaining development and production timelines.
 Technical designers and product developers are highly sought after employees, with an easily scalable career path in a fast-growing field.
-This fourth track is expected to be added as an option by fall 2024.

 Explore fashion degree programs